Dulce-van-Vliet/dulce-van-vliet.github.io/content/_index.md

 ## hello!

-I am a historian interested in the cultural dimensions of media, science, and technology--from anaglyph stereoscopic 3D and magic lanterns to the history of the large sociotechnical systems that shape our lives today.
+My name is Dulce van Vliet and I am a historian.
+I am interested in the cultural dimensions of media, science, and technology: from anaglyph stereoscopic 3D and magic lanterns to the history of the large sociotechnical systems that shape our lives today.
 I currently work as a postdoc researcher in the Technology, Innovation & Society group at Eindhoven University of Technology.

 ---